-The Virginia Collection, and that of the states and territories, is maintained in a form classification sequence.
-The sequence is as follows: constitutions, legislative journals, bills, session laws (located in the microfiche collection), codes, administrative codes, court reports, Shepard's citators, the enclopedias, digests, administrative reports, municipal codes and legal treatises.
-The state collection is currently being classified in the Library of Congress classification scheme falling between KFA-KFZ.
+The Virginia Collection, and that of the states and territories, is located on the second floor.
+The basic sequence is as follows: constitutions, legislative journals, bills, session laws (located in the microfiche collection), codes, administrative codes, court reports, Shepard's citators, the enclopedias, digests, administrative reports, municipal codes and legal treatises.
+The state collection is being classified in the Library of Congress classification scheme falling between KFA-KFZ.
 All material classified between KFA-KFZ is located in the state collection and shelved in ranges 3-81 to 3-110.